Pamela Burton: Professional practice

 Many projects incorporate native California plants and have water and the conservation of water as primary to their designs.
-The Palm Canyon Residence in Malibu is designed as a comfortable refuge for a large family; it incorporates a pepper tree allee, olive grove, and planted steps.
+The Palm Canyon Residence in Malibu is designed as a comfortable refuge for a large family; it incorporates a pepper tree alee, olive grove, and planted steps.
 The School of the Arts Plaza, for the University of California, Irvine project with Maya Lin, has become a central meeting place as well as an exploration of our five senses.
 Red Tail Ranch in Santa Ynez relies ultimately on natural rainfall for its timeless oak grassland.
 The Santa Monica Public Library uses water as its primary metaphor and includes shallow pools in the middle of the courtyard to provide relief from hot summer days.
-"Well before LEED certification existed, Burton advocated native and drought-happy plants.
-A 200,000-gallon underground cistern fed by rainwater irrigates her gardens at the Santa Monica Public Library."
+Burton’s work has focused on the use of native and drought-tolerant vegetation.
+At the Santa Monica Public Library, she implemented a 200,000-gallon underground cistern to collect rainwater for irrigation.

 Recent projects pare down landscape to its essence, with a clear hierarchy of spaces that simplifies the overall structure and can be complemented by a rich palette of plant materials.
 La Mesa Residence integrates a series of small courts with their adjacent spaces: library, dining, study, and living.
 At the Colorado Center, Burton brought to life an office complex by enhancing and rethinking its context.
 At the East Fork Residence, at an elevation of seven thousand feet, Burton anchored the house to structural terraces planted with flowering crab apple trees and created veils of native trees through which to view the house.
 In São Paulo, she created multiple refuges for office workers and the public.
 In all of this work, the intention was to create layers of discovery and experience.
 Referring to Burton's work on Hesperides in Montecito, Donna Dorian writes, “That the house and garden have made such a brilliant transition into the new millennium has much to do with the prodigious talent of Santa Monica landscape architect Pamela Burton.”